RIP Henry Kissinger, who turned 100 this year.

-Why has Henry Kissinger still got such a thick German accent?
+Why did Henry Kissinger still have such a thick German accent?

-That is what I thought as I listened to the 94-year-old give an extraordinary talk last week in the Guildhall.
+That is what I thought as I listened to the 100-year-old give an extraordinary talk recently at a conference in the Guildhall.

-His intellect remains extraordinary, his humour razor-sharp, his English prose elegant.
+His intellect remained extraordinary, his humour razor-sharp, his English prose elegant.
 But, still, he had such a thick accent that it was hard to follow him at times.